-- Identify the client organization during the authorization process - Identify the installation location for an organization as reported by the vendor - Identify the services/location on the NYSE Market Data Invoice location.
+- Identify the client organization during the authorization process - Identify the installation location for an organization as reported by the vendor - Identify the services/location on the NYSE Market Data Invoice

-NYSE never purges information submitted by a vendor via the subscriber approval website or inventory reports.
-Therefore, once a VAN is in use, it should never be re-used to identify services for a different organization
+NYSE never purges information submitted by a vendor.
+Therefore, once a VAN is in use, it should never be reused to identify services for a different organization location.
 Note: Each VAN refers to a unique location.
-If a request is made in the subscriber approval website for a location using a particular VAN, that same VAN can also be used to make a data feed request in the data feed request website - providing that the location company name and address is the same.
+If a Subscriber Request is made for a location using a particular VAN, that same VAN can also be used to make a Data Feed Request, providing that the location company name and address are the same.
 At reporting time, the vendor will report the VAN, name and address and the products (feeds and/or devices) that have been authorized for that location along with the effective date of the product quantity.